MicrosoftDocs/well-architected/well-architected/cost-optimization/get-best-rates.md

 - *Ask about trial offers*: Use a provider's trial periods or negotiate free or reduced rates to execute proofs of concept.
 This approach allows you to try out the services or products with limited financial risk, so you can assess their suitability for your workload before you commit to a purchase.
 Remember to review the terms and conditions of any trial periods or negotiated agreements.

 - *Review provider offerings*: Understand the discounts and pricing models that providers offer.
 Explore volume-based discounts, promotional offers, or discounts for long-term commitments.
 Discuss the available options that can meet the variability and flexibility requirements of your workload.
-Include information about different pricing models, scaling options, or prepaid agreements.
+Include information about different pricing models, scaling options, or commitment-based agreements.

 - *Analyze usage and consumption*: Assess the workload's usage and consumption patterns to determine if the workload meets the eligibility criteria for specific discount programs.
 This analysis helps you identify the most suitable discounts for your workload.